themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 </blockquote>

 Hysterectomy is not a suitable treatment option for endometriosis.
+Since endometriosis is found outside of the reproductive organs, removing the uterus does not remove the disease.
 Endometriosis can <a href="https://www.ncbi.nlm.nih.gov/pubmed/8127534?fbclid=IwAR1PCTJ0BUkHuiB03sg8QrKMECRCFjofBmpSDSc3ipADCLww5NyuLK2asvA" target="_blank" rel="noopener noreferrer"> remain symptomatic</a> after hysterectomy, with or without estrogen therapy.
 It is recommended that excision be used during castration to remove the disease.

 <h3>Hormonal Contraceptives and Hormone Therapy</h3>